Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 \subsection{Threats to Confidentiality}

-Ensuring the confidentiality of diabetes devices aims to guarantee that sensitive information is accessible only to authorized users or systems.
-Threats to this security aspect can originate from unauthorized individuals or even from patients themselves.
+Ensuring the confidentiality of diabetes devices aims to guarantee that sensitive information is accessible only to authorised users or systems.
+Threats to this security aspect can originate from unauthorised individuals or even from patients themselves.